 - 6.1.1 The Council will carry out reviews of assessment decisions as required.

-- 6.1.2 Examples of circumstances that may be reviewed include:
+- 6.1.2 Examples of the types of decisions that may be reviewed include:

 - a) Multiple need in band

 - b) Emergency housing status

 - c) Moving people up a band or down a band

 - d) Priority assessments, in complex cases.

 - e) Housing people in different accommodation to designated need size

 - f) Low priority decisions

 - g) Direct lets

 - h) Being restricted from bidding